huggingface/hub-docs/tasks/src/text-to-video/about.md

 Text-to-video models can be used to create an AI newscaster to deliver daily news, or for a film-maker to create a short film or a music video.

-### Video Summarization

-T2V models can be used to summarize long videos into shorter, more concise videos.
-This can be useful for people who want to quickly get the gist of a video without having to watch the entire thing.

 ### Visual Storytelling

 Text-to-video models can be used to create visual stories to communicate ideas and emotions.
 For example, the model could be used to create a video that tells the story of a refugee family, or a natural landscape that might be difficult to capture under normal circumstances.

-### Music Visualization

-Creating music visualization is a complex, time-consuming, and resource-intensive process.
-Users define start and end prompts of music to parameterize the visualization and these prompts are warped between and generated according to the beat of the music for audio-reactive video.
-Commonly used design patterns for improving generated videos are "transitions", which express shifts in color, time, subject, or style, and "holds", which encourage visual emphasis and consistency.

-### Pose-Control

-Generating text-editable and pose-controllable character videos have a rising demand for creating avatars.
-By utilizing easily obtained datasets (i.e., image pose pair and pose-free video) and a text-to-image model to obtain the pose-controllable character videos, this learns a zero-initialized convolutional encoder to encode the pose information and then fine-tune the motion of the network via a pose-free video dataset.